tom-mi/python-mkp/README.md

 ### Automatically pack mkp package

+Run `mkp-init` in an empty directory.

-Create an executable script in the top directory, e.g. `dist.py`
+This will create an executable script `dist.py`:

 ```python
 #!/usr/bin/env python